adamhaile/S/README.md

 > **Automatic Dependencies** - No manual (un)subscription to change events.
 Dependencies in S are automatic and exact.
 >
 > **Guaranteed Currency** - No need to worry about how change propagates through the system.
-S insures that signals always return current and updated values.
+S ensures that signals always return current and updated values.
 >
 > **Exact Updates** - No missed or redundant updates.
 Computations run exactly once per upstream change event.
 >